See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 ● Released Pilot: NYC Urban Innovation Roadmap – A new initiative to streamline processes, collaborate with the private sector, nonprofits, and academia, and tap into the creativity of New Yorkers, to enable the city to become one of the world’s most important places to pilot and scale urban innovation ranging from curbside electric vehicle charging to building decarbonization technology.

-● Release of Talent & Workforce Blueprint and Expansion of FutureReady NYC – A historic expansion of technology-career pipelines for New York City students.
+● Release of Talent & Workforce Blueprint and expansion of FutureReady NYC – A historic expansion of technology-career pipelines for New York City students.
 NYCPS and CUNY will partner with Google as the first tech-anchor employer partner for the FutureReadyNYC initiative, providing meaningful career-connected learning opportunities, including career discovery programming, paid work-based learning experiences, and mentorship from tech professionals.

 ● Created the first Mayor's Office for Child Care & Early Education – The office will work to ensure that NYC families have access to equitable, high-quality, and affordable early education and care.
 The office will lead strategy and coordinate planning among City agencies; foster innovation in partnership with families, providers, experts, and the private sector; and promote effective communication, policy advocacy, and public engagement.